 The Haniel Foundation is a non-profit foundation which was established in 1988 by Franz Haniel & Cie.
 GmbH and is based in Duisburg.
 Their mission is to promote value-oriented entrepreneurship; build bridges between different social spheres; and facilitate international dialogue and knowledge-transfer for its projects.
 As our strategic partner in education, the foundation has contributed towards building up the Brandt School into one of the leading professional schools in Europe.
 The Brandt School and the Haniel Foundation share a commitment for entrepreneurial values and responsible leadership.
 The foundation solidified its commitment to the Brandt School by granting it institutional funding for the first time in its history.
 This way, they have supported the establishement of the Franz Haniel Chair for Public Policy from 2008-2012, the Aletta Haniel Professorship for Public Policy and Entrepreneurship from 2012-2017, and the Gerhard Haniel Professorship for Public Policy and International Development (since 2018).
 Students showing excellence are supported through the Haniel Foundation’s prestigious Haniel Stipends for high-performing students from all over the world.

 The German Academic Exchange Service (DAAD) is the world’s largest funding organization supporting international exchange of students and scholars.
 The DAAD has been a major partner of the Brandt School since 2008.
 The Brandt School’s MPP is part of the DAAD’s comprehensive „Helmut Schmidt Program“ (formerly „Public Policy and Good Governance Program“).
 In the past, the “Good Governance Afghanistan Program“ and the establishment of the “Conflict Studies and Management Program” were supported by the DAAD.
 All of these programs aim to qualify future leaders according to the principles of good governance and prepare them for their professional life.
-Through the STIBET funds, the DAAD enables the Brandt School to provide a limited number of partial scholarships for international second-year students, and the DAAD has supported selected alumni activities, notably the 2018 alumni meeting of the Conflict Studies and Management alumni.
+Through the STIBET funds, DAAD enabled Brandt School to provide a limited number of partial scholarships for international second-year students.
+Last but not least, DAAD has supported selected alumni activities, notably the 2018 alumni meeting of the Conflict Studies and Management alumni.

 Stifterverband für die Deutsche Wissenschaft